London is one of the most popular destinations among art lovers. These 10 destinations will help you discover the best the city has to offer for...

 Whilst London is immediately assumed as the destination for art history lovers, the English countryside also holds impressive collections nestled away in beautiful heritage houses across the country.

-The Tate St Ives – If you have travelled right to the bottom of England, to stunning Cornwall, the Tate Gallery in St Ives is worth a visit.
+The Tate St Ives – If you have traveled right to the bottom of England, to the stunning Cornwall, the Tate Gallery in St Ives is worth a visit.
 With beautiful sea views overlooking Porthmeor Beach, it includes modern artworks by the likes of Mark Rothko and Barbara Hepworth.
 The Barbara Hepworth Museum and Sculpture Gallery, also in St Ives, is an intimate look into the life and works of the English artist and sculptor.

 Birmingham Museum and Art Gallery – Birmingham Museums Trust has the most prestigious collection of Pre-Raphaelite art in the world, holding over 3000 objects from this period.
-This quintessential British Museum should be on the list for anyone searching for great art in the UK, making it the perfect destination.
+This quintessential British museum should be on the list for anyone searching for great art in the UK, making it the perfect destination.

-Turner Contemporary – Another seaside gem, the Turner Contemporary gallery is only 10 years old but has built up a reputation of one of the best in the UK.
+Turner Contemporary – Another seaside gem, the Turner Contemporary gallery is only 10 years old but has built up a reputation as one of the best in the UK.
 Celebrating the work of J. M. W. Turner, an English Romantic artist, the gallery also showcases work by upcoming artists who continue to be inspired by Turner’s legacy.